 Chilled celery provides a refreshing crunch with every bite.
-Be sure to taste the bunch you have on-hand first, since older celery or celery grown under too much heat can take on a bitter edge that you may or may not want to include on your relish tray.
+Be sure to taste the bunch you have on-hand first since older celery or celery grown under too much heat can take on a bitter edge that you may not want to include on your relish tray.

-Trim stalks and cut them into long, elegant strips, whether in half, thirds, or quarters.Continue to 4 of 12 below.
+Trim the stalks and cut them into long, elegant strips before adding to your tray.Continue to 4 of 12 below.

 04 of 12

-Along with carrot sticks and celery sticks, olives are the third leg of the stool of a traditional relish tray.
-They add a salty burst, which is a lovely counterpoint to the crunchy sweetness and crispy mildness of carrots and celery.
-Classic versions add canned, pitted black olives, which are dandy, but I tend to select tasty delights from the olive bar at my local specialty grocery store.
-If you want to serve them pitted, you can always pit them yourself.
+Along with carrot sticks and celery sticks, olives are also essential to a traditional relish tray.
+They add a salty bite which is a lovely counterpoint to the mild sweetness of the fresh veggies.
+Classic versions add canned, pitted black olives, but you can also select tasty delights from the olive bar at the local specialty grocery store.
+If you want to serve them pitted, pit them yourself before serving.

 05 of 12

-The bright crunch of fresh radishes add both color and a bit of sharpness to a relish tray.
-Rinse them clean, trim them, and serve whole or cut in half or into quarters.
-If their greens are in okay shape, I like to leave a bit of them attached for a pretty effect.Continue to 6 of 12 below.
+The bright crunch of fresh radishes adds both color and a peppery sharpness to a relish tray.
+Trim them and serve whole or cut in half or into quarters.
+If their greens are in good shape, you can leave some attached for a pretty effect.Continue to 6 of 12 below.

 06 of 12